- Position: Professor of History of Science & Technology

 Broadly interested in the history of technology post-1870, his current research focuses on the cultural history of electrical technology, especially relating the problematic advent of electric lighting, disputes over patenting, hearing loss, and auditory enhancement.

-A dedicated teacher, he has won prizes for educational work from the History of Science Society, the UK's Higher Education Academy and the University of Leeds.
+A dedicated teacher, I have won prizes for educational work from the History of Science Society, the UK's Higher Education Academy and the University of Leeds.

 From 1 September 2007 he led a collaborative Arts and Humanities Research Council funded 3-year project 'Owning and Disowning Invention: Intellectual Property, Authority and Identity in British Science and Technology, 1880-1920', and from 2013 was principal investigator on the AHRC project 'Innovating in Combat: Telecommunications and intellectual property in the First World War'.
-More recently (2016-17), Graeme was the principal investigator on the AHRC funded project 'Electrifying the country house: Educational resources on the history of domestic electricity', as well as co-investigator (2015-17) on the AHRC project 'Making Waves Oliver Lodge and the Cultures of Science, 1875-1940'.
+More recently (2016-17), Graeme was the principal investigator on the AHRC-funded project 'Electrifying the country house: Educational resources on the history of domestic electricity', as well as co-investigator (2015-17) on the AHRC project 'Making Waves Oliver Lodge and the Cultures of Science, 1875-1940'.
+His most recent project has been the AHRC Impact and Engagement project: ‘Electrifying Women; Understanding the Long History of Women in Engineering’

 Graeme was joint winner of the British Society for History of Science Pickstone Prize 2014, which honours the best recent scholarly book in the history of science, medicine and technology.